Protect Your Physician Medical Practice from Embezzlement

 - Audit payroll records quarterly or at a minimum semi-annually to prevent potential unauthorized raises, bonuses or overtime pay;

-- Conduct past references on all employees before you hire them;
+- Conduct complete background checks on all employees before you hire them;

 - Obtain an insurance bond for the bookkeeper and the office manager, but keep in mind that does not cover financial neglect by the practice owners;

 - Conduct occasional Protective Financial Reviews of each aspect of practice finances;